thomasarmstrong/MCValidation/README.md

 > window length as intended for later operation and with a window length as long as possible to
 > extract also lower-frequency noise contributions.
 (Single sensors or camera parts.
 Relevant for
 > MC parameters and algorithms related to pedestals, electronics noise, and dark count rates.)

+To simulate this, there are now two methods.
+1) Simply use a dummy corsika event (such as one created by the flatfielding code with only 1 photon) and increase the NSB parameter, or 2) use the new NSB code, nsbls, available with the LightEmission package.

 # Basic Photo-Sensor Response